 Jess Hemenway is a freelance writer and the owner of creative and sales agency VEN.
 She is a native Texan now living and working in Brooklyn.

 Michael A. Muller

 Hailing from the foothills of Appalachia, Ryland Quillen set forth into the world with an education in furniture design from the Savannah College of Art & Design.
 After completing his bachelor’s degree, Ryland packed a single suitcase and set off to the Pacific Northwest.
 Stints with Seattle-area Grain and Iacoli & McAllister helped Ryland refine his multi-disciplinary design aesthetic.
-Ryland has recently expanded his experience beyond design by collaborating with the University of Washington Art Department and by joining the Sight Unseen staff as assistant editor.
+Ryland has recently expanded his experience beyond design by by joining the Sight Unseen staff as assistant editor.
 Follow his every move on Instagram and Pinterest.

 Deborah Shapiro is a writer based in Chicago, where she lives with her husband and son.
 She has worked at ELLE and New York, and written for T Magazine, The Second Pass, and Time Out New York, among other publications.